 7.5.2 Minimum requirement for BS type 1-C and BS type 1-H

 The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel, with a wanted and an interfering signal coupled to BS type 1-C antenna connector or BS type 1-H TAB connector using the parameters in table 7.5.2-1.
-The reference measurement channel for the wanted signal is identified in subclause 7.2.2 for each BS channel bandwidth and further specified in annex A.
+The reference measurement channel for the wanted signal is identified in subclause 7.2.2 for each BS channel bandwidth and further specified in annex A. The characteristics of the interfering signal is further specified in annex D.

 The out-of-band blocking requirement apply from 1 MHz to FUL_low - ΔfOOB and from FUL_high + ΔfOOB up to 12750 MHz, including the downlink frequency range of the FDD operating band.
 The ΔfOOB for BS type 1-C and BS type 1-H is defined in table 7.4.2.2-0.